Building an Emergency Contact List for Your Insurance Provider

 Method Pros Cons Best For

-Physical Laminated Card Works without power/internet; highly visible.
-Difficult to update; can be lost in debris.
-Homeowners, elderly relatives.
+Physical Card Works without power; visible.
+Hard to update; can be lost.
+Homeowners, elderly.

-Carrier-Specific Apps Direct link to claims; instant photo upload.
-Doesn't include external vendors or legal aid.
-Initial claim filing and tracking.
+Carrier Apps Direct link to claims; photos.
+No external vendors or legal.
+Initial filing.

-SMS Automation (Twilio/AlertMedia) Broadcasts info to all stakeholders at once.
-High setup complexity and monthly cost.
-Commercial enterprises, HOAs.
+SMS Automation Broadcasts to all at once.
+High setup cost and complex.
+Commercial, HOAs.

 One of the biggest mistakes is including "General Customer Service" numbers instead of "Direct Claims" or "Emergency Dispatch" lines.
 A general 1-800 number will leave you on hold for 20 minutes during a regional disaster.
 Always hunt for the specific "Catastrophe Response" line provided by your insurer.